Duck-Dude/Duck-s-General-Purpose-Discord-Bot-DGPDB/readme.md

 oh hi I never knew someone would really look at my discord bot

-STATUS: unavailable, currently broken and im fixing it, currently working on installers
+STATUS: unavailable, currently broken and im fixing it, currently working on installers this might not work on windows as it corrupted my hard drive and im not using it at all any more so I can't test it

 well hi you might need to know how to use my discord bot so node bot.js will start it